 This is our initial public offering.
 We are offering the shares of common stock described in this prospectus.
-The initial public offering price of our common stock is \$15.00 per share.
+We expect the initial public offering price of our common stock to be between \$\ \text{and \$\ \}\ \text{per share.
 Currently, no public market exists for our common stock.
-Our common stock has been approved for listing on the New York Stock Exchange under the symbol "CIM".
+We intend to apply to have our common stock listed on the New York Stock Exchange under the symbol ''CIM.''
 Concurrent with this offering, we will sell to Annaly 9.8% of our outstanding shares after giving effect to the shares issued in this offering, excluding shares sold pursuant to the underwriters' exercise of their overallotment option.

 We intend to elect and qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes.
 To assist us in qualifying as a REIT, ownership of our common stock by any person is generally limited to 9.8% in value or in number of shares, whichever is more restrictive, of any class or series of the outstanding shares of our capital stock.
-In addition, our charter contains various other restrictions on the ownership and transfer of our common stock, see "Description of Capital Stock-Restrictions on Ownership and Transfer."
+In addition, our charter contains various other restrictions on the ownership and transfer of our common stock, see "Description of Capital Stock - Restrictions on Ownership and Transfer."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 14 of this prospectus for a discussion of the following and other risks:
+See "Risk Factors" beginning on page 15 of this prospectus for a discussion of the following and other risks:

-- We are dependent on our Manager and its key personnel and may not find a suitable replacement if our Manager terminates the management agreement with us. - There are various conflicts of interest in our relationship with our Manager and Annaly, which could result in decisions that are not in the best interest of our stockholders, including the management agreement with our Manager, whereby our Manager is entitled to receive a base management fee, which is not tied to the performance of our portfolio, and incentive compensation based on our portfolio's performance, which may lead it to place emphasis on the short-term maximization of net income, and several of our officers and directors are also employees of Annaly which may result in conflicts between their duties to us and to Annaly. - We have no operating history nor any assets and will commence operations only upon the completion of this offering. - The net proceeds from this offering are not committed to specific investments; we may allocate the net proceeds from this offering to investments with which you may not agree, and our failure to apply these proceeds could effectively cause our operating results and the value of our common stock to decline. - If we do not qualify as a REIT or fail to remain qualified as a REIT, we will be subject to income tax at regular corporate tax rates and could face substantial tax liability, which would reduce the amount of cash available for distribution to our stockholders and adversely affect the value of our common stock. - We will depend on warehouse and repurchase facilities and commercial paper to execute our business plan, and our inability to access funding could have a material adverse effect on our results of operations, financial condition and business. - Maintenance of our Investment Company Act of 1940 exemption imposes limits on our operations.
+- We are dependent on our Manager and its key personnel and may not find a suitable replacement if our Manager terminates the management agreement with us. - There are various conflicts of interest in our relationship with our Manager and Annaly, which could result in decisions that are not in the best interest of our stockholders, including the management agreement with our Manager, whereby our Manager is entitled to receive a base management fee, which is not tied to the performance of our portfolio, and incentive compensation based on our portfolio's performance, which may lead it to place emphasis on the short-term maximization of net income. - We have no operating history nor any assets and will commence operations only upon the completion of this offering. - The net proceeds from this offering are not committed to specific investments; we may allocate the net proceeds from this offering to investments with which you may not agree, and our failure to apply these proceeds could effectively cause our operating results and the value of our common stock to decline. - If we do not qualify as a REIT or fail to remain qualified as a REIT, we will be subject to income tax at regular corporate tax rates and could face substantial tax liability, which would reduce the amount of cash available for distribution to our stockholders and adversely affect the value of our common stock. - We will depend on warehouse and repurchase facilities and commercial paper to execute our business plan, and our inability to access funding could have a material adverse effect on our results of operations, financial condition and business. - Maintenance of our Investment Company Act of 1940 exemption imposes limits on our operations.

 Per Share Total

-Public offering price \$15.00 \$500,000,010
+Public offering price \$ \$

-Underwriting discount \$.9375 \$31,250,001
+Underwriting discount \$ \$

-Proceeds to us, before expenses \$14.0625 \$468,750,009
+Proceeds to us, before expenses \$ \$